jamescrutchley/game-of-life/README.md

 A simple implementation of Conway's classic cellular automaton.

-Created to develop React, JavaScript, and styling skills.
+Created as a React, JavaScript, and styling refresher.

 ---